-- The concept of "design extension conditions (DECs)" was first introduced by the European Utility Requirements (EUR) in 1994 to define some selected sequences due to "multiple failures": - Complex Sequences involve failures beyond those considered in the deterministic design basis but do not involve core melt; - Severe Accidents considered in the design, both to prevent early and delayed containment failure and to minimize radioactive releases for the remaining conditions. - The DECs were adopted in the IAEA Safety Standards (SSR-2/1, SSG-2) since 2012 and in the WENRA Safety Reference Levels in 2014, comprising: - DEC-A without severe fuel damage in the core or in the spent fuel storage (i.e., DEC events without significant fuel degradation); - o DEC-B with postulated severe fuel damage (i.e., DEC events with core melting). - Objective: to further improve the safety of the nuclear power plants by: - enhancing the plant's capability to withstand more challenging events or conditions than those considered in the design basis - minimizing radioactive releases harmful to the public and the environment as far as reasonably practicable, in such events and conditions.
+- The concept of "design extension conditions (DECs)" was first introduced in EUR in 1994 to define some selected sequences due to "multiple failures": - Complex Sequences involve failures beyond those considered in the deterministic design basis but do not involve core melt; - Severe Accidents considered in the design, both to prevent early and delayed containment failure and to minimize radioactive releases for the remaining conditions. - The DECs were adopted in the IAEA Safety Standards since 2012 and in the WENRA Safety Reference Levels in 2014 after the Fukushima Daiichi accident, comprising: - DEC A for which prevention of severe fuel damage in the core or in the spent fuel storage can be achieved (i.e., DECs without significant fuel degradation); - DEC B with postulated severe fuel damage (i.e., DECs without core melting). - Objective: to further improve the safety of the nuclear power plant by: - enhancing the plant's capability to withstand more challenging events or conditions than those considered in the design basis - minimising radioactive releases harmful to the public and the environment as far as reasonably practicable, in such events and conditions.